When do babies sleep through the night? I get this question a lot.

 This is the big one.
 The Cadillac of components for great sleep.
 This means that your baby can transfer sleep cycles on her own.
-(You may have heard about the term sleep training, which teaches your baby these independent skills – check this out this post to learn more)
+(You may have heard about the term sleep training, which teaches your baby these independent skills – check this out this ultimate sleep training guide to learn more)

-It’s OK that your baby wakes up, but when she does, she can go back to sleep on her own (or self-soothe) without a bottle/boob/paci/swinging/rocking or shushing.
+It’s OK that your baby wakes up, but when she does, she can go back to sleep on her own (or self-soothe) without a sleep association like a bottle/boob/paci/swinging/rocking or shushing.
 (Feel free to add any of your get-your-baby-back-to-sleep gestures).

 Self-soothing means your baby can fall back asleep on their own.
 Independently.
 Without you.

 A baby will sleep an average amount of time during the day and we strive for them to sleep about 11-12 hours per night.
 The schedule is determined by the number of naps and total sleep that your baby requires and the timing that he can handle before becoming overtired.

 For babies younger than 4-6 months, I always encourage keeping wake periods short until their natural sleep rhythms emerge at which time you can work on a by-the-clock schedule.

 Regardless, of whether you follow a flexible waketime schedule or a by the clock schedule – it’s the consistency and the routine of enabling your child to remain well rested.